 Biography: My Story

-During my more than twenty years of professional performing in D.C., Baltimore and now around the Denver area, I’ve played at the Russell Senate Office Building, The Capitol, The Cosmos Club, The Elkridge Furnace Inn, many private functions and for high teas at the Fort Collins Hilton.
+During my more than twenty years of professional performing in D.C., Baltimore and now around the Denver area, I’ve played at the Russell Senate Office Building, The Capitol, The Cosmos Club, The Elkridge Furnace Inn, many private functions, well over one thousand weddings, and for high teas at the Fort Collins Hilton.

 My performance repertoire includes weddings, anniversaries, rehearsal dinners, funerals, memorial services, teas and parties.
 Some years ago, I started using an amplifier-a cordless one for outdoor events; it allows the music to project and can be adjusted so it doesn’t overwhelm (and it certainly saves fingers).
 That, along with strings, tuner, emergency tools, sheet music and the harp itself, often makes me think I don’t really charge for playing–just for loading.